Virginia Water: Virginia Park

 Virginia Park is a gated housing development occupying the site of the former Holloway Sanatorium, a mental asylum constructed in 1885 to the design of William Henry Crossland.
 This was a private institution where patients paid for their own treatment.
-In 1948, it was taken over by the newly established National Health Service, and closed in 1980.
+In 1948, it was taken over by the newly established National Health Service, and closed in the early 1980s, experiencing frequent vandalism in the aftermath.

-After years of neglect, in 2000 the building and grounds were converted into private sector housing by a developer, Octagon.
+In 2000, the building and grounds were converted into private sector housing by a developer, Octagon.
 Octagon produced 23 residences in the main building and built 190 new houses and apartments on the grounds.
-Properties on the estate are highly expensive and typically reach beyond the £1 million mark.
+Properties are expensive and typically reach beyond the £1 million mark.

 The main building is Grade I listed, the highest category of recognition and protection.
 The sanatorium chapel is Grade II* listed, meaning in a constrained mid-tier of the statutory scheme.
 The gated estate includes a spa, gymnasium, multi-purpose sports hall, and all-weather tennis court.